-My last reccomended book for the homesteader is The Fruit Gardener’s Bible
+My last recommended book for the homesteader is The Fruit Gardener’s Bible

 I’m the most oblivious when it comes to fruit so this book is pure gold for a homesteader like me.
 Oddly enough, I didn’t love fruit growing up.
 My favorites were apples, bananas, and grapes and two of those three things aren’t often seen growing here in Zone 9.
 My husband, on the other hand, LOVES berries.
 If he could live off of berries, popcorn, and bacon or steak he probably would.
 So when we moved in, after we had our mini heart-attacks and thoughts of deep despair and “Oh, we really messed up this time”s, we got to work.
 Luckily, we already had 3 well-established muscadine vines, 3 mulberry trees, 1 key lime tree, 1 Meyers lemon tree, 2 loquat trees, 1 peach tree, and 1 pear tree.